Correlation between the Hurst exponent and the maximal Lyapunov exponent: examining some low-dimensional conservative

-ML training on a set of assignments $\{(param,x_0,{\rm mLE})_i\rightarrow {\rm HE}_i\}_{i=1}^{i=N_p}$ from Sect.~\ref{sec4:res} is performed, where $N_p$ is an appropriate number of points used with respect to the map under consideration.
-The output are machine-learnt functions $p(x)$, whose input are the mLEs located in the mixed space, and their output is an HE related to the same point in the same space, evaluated using the NN algorithm.
-Next, $\approx 2.0\cdot 10^5$ mLEs are produced for the Chirikov standard map on a grid of $1001\times 201$ points in the mixed space $K\times x_0$, and similarly $\approx 2.4\cdot 10^5$ mLEs on a grid of $501\times 486$ points for the 2D Froeschl\'e map in the space of $k\times x_0$.
-Resultant mLE distributions are shown in Fig.~\ref{figur7}(a) and (b), and are consistent with Fig.~\ref{figur2}(a) and Fig.~\ref{figur5}(a), respectively.
-For the Chirikov standard map two distinct peaks are easily distinguishable, while the distribution for the 2D Froeschl\'e map is nearly uniform for non-zero (non-zero meaning greater than $0.01-0.02$, that are prescribed to the regular domain) mLEs corresponding to chaotic motion, and with a steep decrease just before 0.5.
-Machine-learnt functions $p(x)$ were then applied and the HE distributions reproduced with their aid are displayed in Fig.~\ref{figur7}(c) and (d).
-To emphasize that the underlying initial mLE distribution is crucial and $p(x)$ itself is not informative, HE distributions are computed also for artificial, uniform mLE distributions.
+ML training on a set of assignments $\{(K,x_0,{\rm mLE})_i\rightarrow H_i\}_{i=1}^{i=N_p}$ from Sect.~\ref{sec4:res} is performed.
+The output is a machine-learnt function, $p(x)$, whose input are the mLEs located in the mixed space, and its output is an estimate of $H$ corresponding to the same point.
+Next, $\approx 2.0\cdot 10^5$ mLEs are produced on a grid of $1001\times 201$ points in the mixed space $K\times x_0$.
+Resultant mLE distributions are shown in Fig.~\ref{figur7}(a) and (c), and are consistent with Fig.~\ref{figur2}(a).
+Two distinct peaks are easily distinguishable.
+The machine-learnt function $p(x)$ was then applied and the $H$ distribution reproduced with its aid is displayed in Fig.~\ref{figur7}(c).
+To emphasize that the underlying initial mLE distribution is crucial and $p(x)$ itself is not informative, the $H$ distribution is computed also for artificial, uniform mLE distributions.